-San Fernando Airport, located in San Fernando, B, Argentina.
+San Fernando Airport, located in San Fernando, Argentina.

 San Fernando Airport is a regional airport primarily serving general aviation, charter, and corporate flight departments.